notras/PowerVSConnectivity/README.md

         route 10.5.11.0/24 next-hop st0.0;
     }
 ```
-Then you need to repeat necessary steps on the on-premise VPN GW device.
+<p>Then you need to repeat necessary steps on the on-premise VPN GW device.</p>
+<p>If you have issue you can find some examples in the IBM Cloud Documentation here: https://cloud.ibm.com/docs/vpc?topic=vpc-cisco-asav-config&interface=ui </p>

-<p> You can find here end to end configuration for scenario described above:</p>
+<p> You can find here end to end configuration for the scenario described above:</p>

 https://github.com/notras/PowerVSConnectivity/blob/main/gateway-vsrx-vSRXfullexample.conf

+<b>Additional information:</b>
 <p>Very useful guide from my coleague Chris.
-This scenario use TGW in advance and Direct link for connect on-premise infrastructure:</p>
+This scenario use TGW in advance and Direct link for connect to on-premise infrastructure:</p>

 https://cloudguy.ca/2022/03/19/connecting-to-ibm-power-systems-virtual-servers-through-direct-link/